-The Unicode Standard assigns distinct codes to the particular digits that are specific to a given script.
-Examples are the digits used with the Arabic script or those of the Indic scripts.
-For naming conventions relevant to Arabic digits, see the introduction to Section 8.2, Arabic.
+Script-Specific Digits.
+The Unicode Standard encodes separate characters for the digits specific to a given script.
+Examples are the digits used with the Arabic script or those of the various Indic scripts.
+For naming conventions relevant to the Arabic digits, see the introduction to Section 8.2, Arabic.